 This year is about quality over quantity.
 As many venues reduced maximum capacity and availability became harder to find, brides- and grooms-to-be started looking at the quality of details rather than the number of details.
 Guest lists are getting shorter, and many couples enjoy intimate weddings with friends and family, exquisite meals, and high-quality experiences.
 Although some couples will still opt for a grand and large wedding, many have found a new appreciation for the intimate and high-quality experience.

-Winter tends to bring feelings of nostalgia, and many happy couples are incorporating vintage details into their special day.
+Winter tends to bring feelings of nostalgia, and many happy couples incorporate vintage details into their special day.
 Antique picture frames and candelabras are becoming elegant table centerpieces.
 Brides are wearing bold lipstick and exaggerated eyebrows.
 Capes are accompanying delicate wedding dresses, and muted colors are pleasing guests and loved ones.
 There are no rules to vintage — you can touch your wedding with nostalgia by finding anything that matches your style and aesthetic.

 6. Textures and Dried Flowers

 Muted petals and dried flowers are filling the color palette for decorations and centerpieces.
 These blooms can be less expensive and last longer than their fresh-cut counterparts.
 These flowers are less attention-grabbing and give the venue space an elegant feel rather than an over-the-top touch.

 Couples also pair floral arrangements with unique textures resembling the Renaissance era.
 The muted colors of the flowers enable you to get more creative with the textures you want to use.
 Unique pots and vases are centering tables and reflecting intricate styles around the venue.